-Members who have been determined to be unable to contact and are considered Minimal Need may be assigned to a Care Coordinator that does not meet the specified qualification above.
-Once the member is able to be contacted they shall be reassigned to a Care Coordinator that meets the minimum qualifications above within one week.
-CCC Plus Waiver and Nursing Facility Residents cannot be considered unable to be contacted.
-See Section 23.1, Definitions for the definition of "Unable to Contact (UTC) for the HRA".
+Non-LTSS Members who have been determined to be "unable to contact" may be assigned to a Care Coordinator that does not meet the specified qualification above.
+Once the Member is able to be contacted, they shall be reassigned to a Care Coordinator that meets the minimum qualifications above within one week.
+See Section 23.1, Definitions for the definition of "Unable to Contact (UTC) for Initial HRA and HRA Reassessment".
+See Section 5.3.4.9, Reasonable Effort Contact of LTSS Members.

 Assignment of the Care Coordinator shall be based on the assessment of the Member's needs and condition, as well as the qualifications of the Care Coordinator.
 All Care Coordinators shall complete a comprehensive training curriculum that includes CCC Plus Members' various medical/behavioral health needs, including training in specialized areas (e.g., dementia, substance use disorders); person-centered, culturally competent care; and, standards of care.
 The Contractor's Care Coordinators shall also be trained and knowledgeable about the CCC Plus program and services described in the CCC Plus Covered Services Chart.
 Care Coordinators shall also be knowledgeable of involuntary psychiatric admissions related to emergency custody orders and temporary detention orders.
 Care coordination staff shall also be trained in providing assistance to Members in crisis.
 Care coordination staff shall have demonstrated ability to communicate with Members who have complex medical needs and who may have communication barriers.